felixbur/nkululeko/paper/paper.md

 # Acknowledgements

-We acknowledge support from .
+We acknowledge support from the European SHIFT (*MetamorphoSis of cultural Heritage Into augmented hypermedia assets For enhanced accessibiliTy and inclusion*) project (Grant Agreement number: 101060660) and the European EASIER (*Intelligent Automatic Sign Language Translation*) project (Grant Agreement number: 101016982).
+We thank audEERING GmbH for partial funding.

 # References